Strong Interaction Physics at the Luminosity Frontier with 22 GeV Electrons at Jefferson Lab: Partonic Structure and Spin

 \underline{\emph{Prospects for High-Precision Determination of $\alpha_s$}}.
 The strong coupling constant, denoted as $\alpha_s$, is a crucial quantity in QCD and a key parameter of the Standard Model~\cite{Deur:2016tte}.
-However, its experimental accuracy, with $\Delta \alpha_s/\alpha_s = 0.85$~\cite{ParticleDataGroup:2020ssz}, is the least precise among all fundamental couplings.
+However, its current uncertainty of $\Delta \alpha_s/\alpha_s = 0.8\%$~\cite{ParticleDataGroup:2020ssz} is the least precise among all fundamental couplings.
 The QCD community is currently investing significant efforts in reducing the uncertainty of $\alpha_s$, with active research being conducted in this area~\cite{dEnterria:2022hzv}.
-A high-luminosity 22 GeV electron accelerator is an ideal tool for obtaining a more accurate value of $\alpha_s$ using the Bjorken sum rule (BJSR)~\cite{Bjorken:1966jh} defined as $\Gamma_1^{p-n}(Q^2) \equiv \int g_1^p(x,Q^2)-g_1^n(x,Q^2)dx$.
-The expected uncertainty, $\Delta \alpha_s/ \alpha_s \simeq 0.6\%$, is significantly smaller than the current world data combined.
-This level of precision is achievable because 22 GeV strikes a balance between high sensitivity to $\alpha_s$ and a small perturbative QCD truncation uncertainty, which typically dominates high precision extractions of $\alpha_s$.
+A high-luminosity 22 GeV electron accelerator is an ideal tool for obtaining a more accurate value of $\alpha_s$ using the Bjorken sum rule~\cite{Bjorken:1966jh} defined as $\Gamma_1^{p-n}(Q^2) \equiv \int \left(g_1^p(x,Q^2)-g_1^n(x,Q^2)\right)\, dx$.
+The expected uncertainty, $\Delta \alpha_s/ \alpha_s \simeq 0.6\%$, is smaller than the current world average and significantly smaller than any single measurement.
+This level of precision is achievable because 22 GeV strikes a balance between high sensitivity to $\alpha_s$ and a small perturbative QCD truncation uncertainty, which typically dominates high-precision extractions of $\alpha_s$.
 It is important to note that this level of accuracy cannot be reached at 11 GeV, where the missing low-$x$ part of $\Gamma_1^{p-n}$ is expected to become sizable as illustrated in Fig.~\ref{fig:bj-22} (left) where the difference between measurements and theory is attributed to the missing low-$x$ part.
-While studying the BJSR is part of the JLab 12 GeV program~\cite{EG12}, precision extraction of $\alpha_s$ is not.
+While studying the Bjorken sum role is part of the JLab 12 GeV program~\cite{EG12}, precision extraction of $\alpha_s$ is not.
 Similarly, the focus of the EIC is not on accurate extraction of $\alpha_s$, although it can provide constraints on $\alpha_s$ at the $1.5-2\%$ level.
-However, the EIC would be important to access low-$x$ data and, therefore, a 22 GeV upgrade can be seen as a synergistic effort between EIC and JLab.
+However, the EIC would be important to access low-$x$ data and, therefore, a 22 GeV upgrade should be seen as a synergistic effort between the EIC and JLab.